KARWorkshop/KAR-Gecko-ASM/README.md

 - LegacyASM || old ASM of the codes recover, kept for historical sake.

-- NetplayCore || All the core codes used in netplay, always enabled.
+- CT_NetplayCore || All the core codes used in netplay, always enabled.

+- CT_Fullscreen || All the screen codes and specific screen codes.
+Auto-loaded by KARphin

 - CT_TimeOfDay || Affect the time of day in a CT match

+- BootScreen || Codes for booting into various menus at launch